 - Other documents to help the judge to decide the extent of the abuse and your need for support (e.g., financial statements, list of bills, pay stubs, medical information, criminal charges, etc.)

-- Stay away from your home, place of employment, school, or child care provider
+- stay away from your home, work, or school;

 - If supervised, by whom? (a relative, friend, or a visitation center)